intersystems/quickstarts-python/README.md

 # quickstarts-python
 This code shows PyODBC, and the Native API access.
 It is required for the Python quickstart which can be found here:
 [https://learning.intersystems.com/course/view.php?name=Python%20QS](https://learning.intersystems.com/course/view.php?name=Python%20QS)
-Note that our code and supporting wheel files are designed for Python 3 because Python 2 will retire in 2020.
+Note that our code and supporting wheel files are designed for Python 3.
 If you want to use Python 2, please contact us for more details.

 ## Supported platforms